TomisinJ/tomisinj/README.md

 **Makers Academy (Jul '21 - Nov '21)**

-- Frequently paired with developers, requiring clear communication
+- Focused on Object Oriented Programming and Behaviour Driven Development
+- Integrated XP values and SOLID principles into projects
-- Followed Test Driven Development principles
+- Practiced Test driven Development and Domain Modelling
+- Gained knowledge on MVC with full stack web development
+- Established wellbeing practices with each project
 - Adapted to using new technologies and debugging
-- Established wellbeing practices with each project
+- Frequent pair programming

 **Before joining Makers Academy, I used online programming courses to support my self-led learning (May '20 - May '21)**